DXsmiley/mathbot/mathbot/help/wolfram.md

-:::topics wolfram wolf wolframalpha wolfram|alpha wa alpha
+:::topics wolfram wolf wolframalpha wolfram|alpha wa alpha pup

 # Wolfram|Alpha

 The `{{prefix}}wolf` command is used to query Wolfram|Alpha.

+The `{{prefix}}pup` command will produce fewer results.

+You can use the `{{prefix}}theme` command to change the colour of the results.

 This command can be very slow at times, so please be patient.

-You can use the `{{prefix}}theme` command to change the colour of the results.

 ## Examples